lluchiari/MyHiStriker/README.md

 In this project was used an [Arduino Nano](https://store.arduino.cc/usa/arduino-nano), but feel free to use any other Arduino or microcontroller you desire.

 ### Light Driver
-The Driver used is described in other project.
+The Driver used is described in another project.
 It can be see in this [link](https://github.com/lluchiari/LighterBoard).

 ### Accelerometer
 The accelerometer used was an [MMA7361L](https://www.nxp.com/docs/en/data-sheet/MMA7361L.pdf).